Events

 Book Talk with Rebecca Brenner Graham (Dear Miss Perkins) - July 12 & 13, 2025

-Rebecca Brenner Graham, Postdoctoral Research Associate at Brown University and author of Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany, in conversation with Amanda Hatch, Acting Executive Director of the Frances Perkins Center, at the Frances Perkins National Monument.
+Rebecca Brenner Graham, Postdoctoral Research Associate at Brown University and author of Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany, in conversation with Amanda Hatch, Executive Director of the Frances Perkins Center, at the Frances Perkins National Monument.

 A Community Meeting with Secretary of the Interior Deb Haaland - August 15, 2024